jonasraoni/pkppln/README.md

 - To avoid handling permission requirements from the Symfony framework, it's advised to deploy the files in the home folder of an user.
 - Install the ClamAv antivirus (e.g. `apt-get install clamav clamav-daemon -y`).
-- Create a MySQL database (the system has been tested against MySQL 7.4, but higher versions, as well as MariaDB, should work fine).
+- Create a MySQL database (the system has been tested against MySQL 8.0, but higher versions, as well as MariaDB, should work fine).
 - Setup the settings below at the `.env` file:
-  - `PLN_CLAMD_SOCKET`: The path to ClamAV UNIX socket (e.g. `/var/run/clamav/clamd.ctl`).
+  - `PN_CLAMD_SOCKET`: The path to ClamAV UNIX socket (e.g. `/var/run/clamav/clamd.ctl`).
   - `DATABASE_URL`: Database URL (e.g. `mysql://user:password@localhost:3306/database?serverVersion=8.0`).
   - `APP_ENV`: Must be changed to `prod`.
   - `ROUTE_PROTOCOL`, `ROUTE_HOST` and `ROUTE_BASE`: Change the values based on the hostname.
-  - `PLN_DATA_DIR`: Valid and writable directory path, this is where the deposits will be stored.
+  - `PN_DATA_DIR`: Valid and writable directory path, this is where the deposits will be stored.
-  - `PLN_SERVICE_URI`: The `LOCKSS-O-MATIC` service URL.
+  - `PN_SERVICE_URI`: The `LOCKSS-O-MATIC` service URL.
-  - `PLN_UUID`: The secret ID from the `LOCKSS-O-MATIC` service.
+  - `PN_UUID`: The secret ID from the `LOCKSS-O-MATIC` service.
   - `MAILER_DSN`: Mail configuration (see: https://symfony.com/doc/current/mailer.html#transport-setup).
   - `APP_SECRET`, `SYMFONY_DECRYPTION_SECRET`: Ensure they have a good entropy for extra security (e.g. http://nux.net/secret).
-- The staging server is also able to hold deposits made by applications above the version `pln.held_versions` (located at the `config\services.yaml`).
+- The staging server is also able to hold deposits made by applications above the version `pn.held_versions` (located at the `config\services.yaml`).